 About the Crisis

 The people of Yemen are simultaneously facing the world’s largest food security emergency and the world’s worst cholera outbreak.
 Millions of people are at risk of catastrophic hunger or famine, and as conditions continue to deteriorate, the U.S. is gravely concerned about the risk of famine.
-In addition, an aggressive resurgence of cholera has spread throughout most of the country.
+In addition, an aggressive resurgence of cholera has spread throughout most of the country, with more than 1 million suspected cases since April 2017.

 The primary driver of the crisis is the ongoing conflict that broke out in March 2015.
-The continued violence has displaced 2 million people and has left more than 75 percent of the country—or nearly 21 million people—in need of humanitarian assistance.
+The continued violence has displaced 2 million people and has left nearly 76 percent of the country—or more than 22 million people—in need of humanitarian assistance.

 While access continues to be hampered by the fighting, USAID and its humanitarian partners continue to provide life-saving aid to Yemenis in need.
 This assistance includes food for vulnerable families, treatment for malnutrition, emergency medical care, safe drinking water, and hygiene kits to fight the spread of diseases like cholera.